OpenDreamKit/OpenDreamKit.github.io/meetings/2017-04-26-ProjectReviewPresentations/WP1.md

 Establish and maintain an effective contract, project, and operational management approach, ensuring
 ### Effective and timely implementation of the project
 ### Quality control of the results
-### Risk and innovation management of the project as a whole as well
+### Risk and innovation management of the project as a whole
 ### Timely and necessary interaction with the EC and other interested parties
 ---
 ## Outline
 ---
 ## Use of Person-Months in WP1

+Data available right before the review

 ---

 ## Task 1.1: Project and financial management

 ---
 ## Task 1.2: Quality assurance and risk management
 ---